Top challenges CMOs face when marketing a Technology Startup - PART 1

 The biggest challenge for me is focus.
 You have lead gen, awareness campaigns (online, PR, analyst relations), branding, sales enablement, market research, team development, and satisfying miscellaneous board requests.
 It’s challenging to determine where to place your limited number of chips on each bet.

 As we mentioned earlier, CMOs have a lot of responsibilities and it's not always clear just where to focus your attention.
 So how do you do it all?
-One of our mantras at Penguin, is separating the important tasks from the urgent tasks.
+One of our mantras at Penguin Strategies, is separating the important tasks from the urgent tasks.
 When in doubt about where to put the effort, focus on those that are customer-centric.
 With that in mind, you can then prioritize what needs to be done urgently as opposed to what can be done over time.

 For example, from Dean’s list, we would probably recommend placing brand awareness as a higher priority than lead generation, because you cannot generate leads when nobody knows who you are.
 I believe it is all about prioritization with a clear goal in mind.